tugraz-isds/diamond/README.md

-### 2. Set Up Deployment at Cyclic
+### 2. Set Up Deployment at Render

 - Create a fork of the official Diamond GitHub repository [https://github.com/tugraz-isds/diamond](https://github.com/tugraz-isds/diamond).

-- Sign up to Cyclic.sh using your GitHub account.
+- Sign up to [Render](https://render.com/) using your GitHub account.

-- After signup, you will be redirected to Cyclic's dashboard.
+- After signup, you will be redirected to Render's dashboard.

-- Next, connect your forked Diamond Github repository to your Cyclic
+- Next, connect your forked Diamond Github repository to your Render
   acount:

   + Choose tab ```Link your own```